JanezStupar/synchroflite/README.md

-Dart implementation of Conflict-free Replicated Data Types (CRDTs) using Sqlite.
+Dart implementation of Conflict-free Replicated Data Types (CRDTs) providing Sqflite API.
+Based on work by [Daniel Cachapa](https://github.com/cachapa)

+The scope of this implementation is to provide an API to be used in [drift_crdt](https://github.com/JanezStupar/drift_crdt).

 This package implements [sql_crdt](https://github.com/cachapa/sql_crdt).

 ## Setup